barryclark/jekyll-now/_posts/2016-9-9-Array-Products.md

 ## A Faster Approach

-Consider the ith element in our array that contains the products we desire.
-The ith element is the product of all elements in our input array, besides the element at index i.
-Equivalently, we can think of the ith element being the product of all elements *before* the element at index i, and all elements *after* the element at index i.
+Consider the *ith* element in our array that contains the products we desire.
+The *ith* element is the product of all elements in our input array, besides the element at index *i*.
+Equivalently, we can think of the ith element being the product of all elements *before* the element at index *i*, and all elements *after* the element at index *i*.
 Do you see a way to use this alternate approach to avoid having a nested loop approach that computes the adjusted product each time?

 ## The Linear Time Solution